mgao6767/mingze-gao/docs/finc50/index.md

 - to introduce modern finance topics covered in undergraduate and postgraduate courses
 - to experiment interactive web-based technologies in learning and teaching

+!!! warning "Note"

+    This is a proof-of-concept and _always_ a work-in-progress.

+    It could take a relatively long time for me to "complete".

 ## Course notes

 - [Fixed Income Securities](./fixed-income/)